streadway39946/Data-analytics-and-insights/Urban Hamster/Marketing (Consumer Insights)/Clustering Visualizations/README.md

-Inside the clustering notebook, I also used seaborn and matplotlib to produce different visualizations, which I have added here.
+Inside the clustering notebook, I used the seaborn and matplotlib Python libraries to produce different visualizations, which are added in here.